Causal Ordering Without Effect Estimation: A Framework for Using Proxies in Treatment Prioritization: Other approaches for CATE estimation

 Figure~\ref{fig:aevaluation} shows that the results are qualitatively the same as in Section~\ref{sec:results}.
-None of the methods for causal effect estimation perform better than the ``Non-causal'' model at effect ordering or effect classification.
+None of the methods for causal effect estimation perform better than the non-causal (conversion rate) model at causal ordering or classification.